 Similarly, horror films are proved to be much healthy because they can provide better treatment for your anxiety.
 People who suffer from generalized or social anxiety prefer watching scary movies to meditate anxiety, it seems like a free drug that cures.

 The horror plot can distract you from your anxiety, and you immediately get a rush feel-good hormones because of the adrenaline flowing through you.
 Right after the adrenaline dump, there would be a rush of serotonin that leaves you happy and chill.

-Horror Movies help you teach what NOT to do:
+They help you teach what NOT to do!

 Creepy scenes desensitize you:

 Total desensitization is maybe not your goal, yet it’s one way that horror movies can prove positive for your health.
 You don’t want to stop empathizing with the pain of other people, after all.
 However, people have phobias or fears that can strengthen up their defenses by watching a horror movie.

 Confronting all the fears on the screen needs some confidence and bravery off-course.
 Your heart rate speeds up, and move in your chest just like a trip hammer.
 You feel sweating, your breathing starts quicken, causes you to output more carbon dioxide, and then you experience a fight or flight reflex.